 6. Similarities and differences Spain & Greece

-The amount of private loans and debt have increased in most OECD countries in recent decades.
+The amount of private debt have increased in most OECD countries in recent decades.
 Around 2008 they began to decline in many countries – it was those countries that were hit by the crisis.
-Sweden suffered mainly indirectly through export markets.
+E.g. Sweden suffered mainly indirectly through export markets.
 The amount of private loans has not decreased in Sweden since the 2008 crisis started.

 Although the 2008 crisis seems to have been started by similar mechanisms in different countries does not necessarily mean that the Spanish government will have the same problems as Greece.
 Although the Spanish government debt has increased, it is not near the Greek.Desstom seems the private debt burden after the crisis have eased in Spain while it worsened in Greece.
 Example based on readily available data: The amount of private debt in relation to GDP have declined in Spain since 2008, while liabilities increased in relation to GDP in Greece.